 A Different Speed

 Talk to God about it.
 Not a formal prayer.
 Just, "Hey, that word 'close' — what are you saying to me with that?"
 And then sit there for a minute.
-Let it be quiet.
+The roots grow underground before anything shows up on the surface.